wfairclough/wfairclough.com/README.md

 Goals
 -----

-- I want to take this opportunity to learn Scala and us the Play!
+I want to take this opportunity to learn Scala and the Play!
 Framework.

+Web App Features:
-- Added a Projects page that lists my personal projects
+- Have a Projects page that lists my personal projects
-- Add new personal projects by login into admin mode and filling out the project info to be stored in a MongoDB database.
+- Ability to add new personal projects by login into admin mode and filling out the project info to be stored in a MongoDB database.